Enforcer/pylint-forbidden-imports/README.rst

                                  main->*,
                                  *->foundation,

 All settings are comma-separated.
+They are explained below:

-`encapsulated-modules` - checks whether we import from it only things kept in top-level __init__.py.
+* `encapsulated-modules` - checks whether we import from it only things kept in top-level __init__.py.
-`encapsulated-modules-friendships` - allows for creating exceptions to that rule for "friend" packages.
+* `encapsulated-modules-friendships` - allows for creating exceptions to that rule for "friend" packages.
-`allowed-modules-dependencies` - defines which packages are allowed to be imported from certain packages.
+* `allowed-modules-dependencies` - defines which packages are allowed to be imported from certain packages.
 Asterisk (*) is a wildcard - `main->*`  means main package can import anything while `*->foundation` means that any package can import from foundation.

 If a certain package does not appear at least once, no rules are enforced.

 Development